ronanvirmani/BookMarkd/README.md

 ### Running the Application
 Ensure that you verify your email address after creating an account.
 If you encounter any issues during the use, double-check that email verification has been completed successfully.

+### Live Version
+Visit the live deployed version of BookMark'd at book-markd.vercel.app